Decathlon/vitamin-web/README.md

 One of the Decathlon Design System goals is to provide guidelines & components to gain in consistency, efficiency & accessibility.
 The best way to achieve this is together!
 That's why we are on GitHub.
 We would love contributions from the community _(bug reports, feature requests, suggestions, Pull Requests, whatever you want!)_.

-[Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) are used to manage dependencies and build config across package and [lerna](https://github.com/lerna/lerna/) is used to manage versioning & publishing.
+[Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [nx](https://nx.dev) are used to manage dependencies and build config across package.
+[Lerna](https://github.com/lerna/lerna/) is used to manage versioning & publishing.

 Run the following to setup your local dev environment: